jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

 </div>
 <br>

-Once the connections are soldered, trim off any excess wires as shown below for the red 3.3V line.
+Now it is time to solder the bent wire, and trim off any excess.
+Resoldering may be done for a cleaner job.

 <br>
 <div align="center">